Mere-Exposure Effect

 In history.

-• The Eiffel Tower was widely criticized by prominent artists and intellectuals when first constructed in 1889 — a formal protest was published in Le Temps — but gradually became the beloved symbol of Paris as daily exposure increased public affection over decades.
+• The Eiffel Tower was widely criticized by prominent artists and intellectuals during its construction in the late 1880s — the "Protest of the Three Hundred" appeared in Le Temps in February 1887, two years before completion — but gradually became the beloved symbol of Paris as daily exposure increased public affection over decades.

 • Research on political name recognition shows that candidates who saturate media with their name — independent of policy messaging — gain measurable polling advantages, a dynamic observed across numerous elections worldwide.